aardappel/lobster/docs/source/implementation.md

 which is what you'd want to include in your own projects, and the `engine` project which you are replacing.
 Finally there's again `main.cpp` to adapt.

-Some of Lobster relies on it's own math library (`geom.h`), but it should be very easy to make convenient functions to convert Lobster vectors into your own math types (you could wrap around the `ToValue` and `ValueTo` functions).
+Some of Lobster relies on its own math library (`geom.h`), but it should be very easy to make convenient functions to convert Lobster vectors into your own math types (you could wrap around the `ToValue` and `ValueTo` functions).